Abhimanyu Rajp: International career

 Rajp made his debut in 2012 when he was selected as to be a part of the United States national cricket team at the 2012 ICC World Twenty20 Qualifier in the UAE in March 2012.
-He debuted in style against Italy when he took a wicket with his very first delivery and scored an unbeaten 14 runs off 9 balls in a match that USA lost by 8 runs.
+Accomplishing a rare feet, Rajp, on his Debut, took a first ball wicket against Italy for USA.

-Rajp had a very successful debut tournament, finishing at the top in the wickets department for his team and in the top ten on the list of highest wicket takers for the entire tournament (in number of wickets taken).
-Following his performances with the ball he was also the one of the best fielder in his team, with team high 6 catches, and finished the tournament in the Top Three (in amount of fielding dismissals).
+Rajp, in his debut tournament, finished at the top in the wickets department for his team, and in the top ten on the list of highest wicket takers for the 2012 tournament edition (in number of wickets taken).

-Awarding his success at the 2012 ICC World Twenty20 Qualifier, his debut tour for the Senior national team, the selectors picked Rajp as one of the members of the United States national cricket team for the 2012 ICC World Cricket League Division Four which took place from 3 to 10 September 2012 in Malaysia.
-The United States national cricket team was successful in gaining promotion to 2013 ICC World Cricket League Division Three to be held in Bermuda from 28 April to 5 May 2013.
-Rajp, who once again finished as one of the top wicket takers for USA in the Twenty20 however, was not chosen to be a part of that team traveling to Bermuda for Division Three, 50 over format, Following a spree of changes in the USA Squad after the team's successful triumph in the 2013 ICC World Cricket League Americas Region Twenty20 Division One where USA swept the whole tournament to gain qualification for the 2013 ICC World Twenty20 Qualifier in the UAE.
-Rajp again finished as one of the top wicket takes for USA in that tournament as well.
+Awarding his success at the 2012 ICC World Twenty20 Qualifier the selectors picked Rajp as one of the members of the United States national cricket team for the 2012 ICC World Cricket League Division Four which took place from September 3 to 10, 2012 in Malaysia.
+The United States national cricket team was successful in gaining promotion to 2013 ICC World Cricket League Division Three to be held in Bermuda from April 28 to May 5, 2013.
+Rajp, finished as one of the top wicket takers for USA in the Twenty20 however, was not chosen to be a part of that team traveling to Bermuda for Division Three, 50 over format, Following a spree of changes in the USA Squad after the team's successful triumph in the 2013 ICC World Cricket League Americas Region Twenty20 Division One where USA swept the tournament to gain qualification for the 2013 ICC World Twenty20 Qualifier in the UAE.
+Rajp finished as one of the top wicket takes for USA for the 2013 edition.

-Later in 2013, Rajp traveled with the USA Squad to Toronto, Canada for the 2013 edition of the Auty Cup (annual fixture vs Canada) and was hailed by critics as one of the stand out performers for the USA.
+USA Squad to Toronto, Canada for the 2013 edition of the Auty Cup (annual fixture vs Canada) included Rajp who was hailed by critics as one of the stand out performers for the USA.
 Although, his aggressive bowling as not enough for the US to win the Auty Cup title, it surely helped his case to become a regular fixture in the USA squad.